 I have always supported the idea of Homeschooling.
 Despite my attending local public schools, I also consider myself to have been homeschooled (or afterschooled) by my father during my teenage years.
 Most nights while he and I were doing the dishes (we did not have an automatic dishwasher) I would ask the question - either something that was in the news, or something that was bothering me, or just somethng I wanted to know more about.
 And listening to my dads answers helped me to learn.

-Even today I still do this.
-I have weekly Skype chats with my father and almost always something I mention, gets a mini-lecture from dad so I am always still learning.
+I used to have weekly Skype chats with my father and almost always something I mention, gets a mini-lecture from dad so I am always still learning.
 I guess this now makes me an Independent Scholar.
 Which means taking the Homeschooled education to the next level.
 Instead of your parents teaching you, now you teach yourselves.
+My father died in June 2016.
+So while I still do the weekly Skype chats with my mother and my sister, I can no longer learn from anyone.

 Another educational philosophy that I would have loved to been able to enjoy, is the Great Books Education system.
 This educational philosophy can be run from elementary or primary schools, through middle, intermediate or junior high schools, and high schools, all the way up to colleges and universities.